Elf Bar and other e-cigarette makers dodged US customs and taxes after China's ban on vaping flavors

 “The rise in illicit e-commerce demands that our agencies remain vigilant in intercepting shipments that could pose serious health risks to the public,” Troy Miller, a senior official with the border agency, said in a release.

-FDA Commissioner Robert Califf said that agency was “committed to continuing to stem the flow of illegal e-cigarettes.”
+FDA Commissioner Robert Califf said that agency is “committed to continuing to stem the flow of illegal e-cigarettes into the United States.”

+U.S. tobacco companies say their e-cigarettes — which undergo FDA review and don’t come in fruity flavors — can’t compete with lower-priced disposables.
+In recent weeks both Reynolds American and Altria filed separate legal actions against iMiracle, Esco Bars and other disposable makers.

+Documents filed by Reynolds with the U.S. International Trade Commission describe elaborate techniques for smuggling disposables into the country.

 China’s vaping sector is estimated to be worth $28 billion, and the U.S. accounts for nearly 60% of the country’s vape exports, according to the China Electronics Chamber of Commerce.

-Chinese authorities have encouraged those exports while at the same time curtailing the country’s domestic vaping business.
+Chinese authorities have encouraged those exports while at the same time drastically curtailing the country’s domestic vaping business, which is controlled by several hundred private companies.

-The government brought vaping companies under control of its state-run tobacco administration last year, banning all flavors except tobacco.
+The government brought vaping companies under control of its state-run tobacco administration, beginning with a prohibition on online sales in 2019 and culminating in a sweeping ban on all flavors except tobacco.

+The flavor ban sent domestic sales for large Chinese manufacturers like RLX Technology plummeting over 50%.
+Many vape shops and smaller producers also closed, unable to obtain government-issued licenses needed to operate.

+Authorities cited concerns over “unsafe additives, leaky e-juice and shoddy batteries.”
+But experts who have spent years in the country point to another cause: vaping’s encroachment on government tobacco sales.

-Authorities cited “safety issues around unsafe additives,” and other risks.
-But experts point to another cause.
-The China National Tobacco Corp. is the largest tobacco company in the world.
-In cooperation with its regulatory arm, the Tobacco Monopoly Administration, the entity controls the manufacture of all cigarettes made in China.
+The China National Tobacco Corp., the state-run monopoly, is the largest tobacco company in the world.
+In cooperation with its regulatory arm, the Tobacco Monopoly Administration, the pair controls the manufacture, marketing and pricing of all cigarettes made in China.

+Between 2017 and 2020, e-cigarette sales increased more than 254%, according to data firm EuroMonitor.
+Those sales accrued exclusively to vaping entrepreneurs, not the government.

-“The tobacco administration says, ‘Well, every e-cigarette sold means one less cigarette smoked,’ so they are going to regulate the hell out of them now,” said Dr. Ray Yip, a former director of the Gates Foundation’s China program.
+“The tobacco administration says, ‘Well, every e-cigarette sold means one less cigarette smoked,’ so they are going to regulate the hell out of them now,” said Dr. Ray Yip, a public health consultant and former director of the Gates Foundation’s China program.

+Euromonitor expects e-cigarette sales of $822 million this year inside China, down more than 70% from a nearly $3 billion peak.

+“Everyone in the industry has suffered from the government’s ban because people like flavored vapes,” said Lin Jian, who owns a vape shop in Shenzhen.
+Jian said he can no longer afford to hire employees to help at the shop, which barely covers his expenses.

 Elf Bar-maker Shenzhen iMiracle is among the companies that have built their entire business on exports.